Delegator FAQs

 2. What are the different types of delegations that can be done on Core due to the Satoshi Plus Consensus Mechanism?

-- BTC/CORE Delegation to Validators: This type of delegation allows BTC and CORE token holders to support specific validators by staking and delegating their tokens to them.
+- Bitcoin/CORE Delegation to Validators: This type of delegation allows Bitcoin and CORE token holders to support specific validators by staking and delegating their tokens to them.
 In return, validators use the aggregated power to secure the network, validate transactions, and produce blocks.
 Delegators share in the rewards earned by their chosen validators, receiving a portion of the transaction fees and block rewards in proportion to their stake.

 3. How can one delegate CORE tokens in Core?